Are Honey Bees Endangered ? The Facts

 Not native to North America, German black honey bees were brought over by early colonists.
 The hives provided honey, beeswax and pollination of vegetable gardens for increased crop yield.

-Throughout the years, beekeepers have faced challenges.
-Beekeeping is not always easy.
-Having colonies die is common and losses over Winter are generally expected in most regions.
+Beekeepers have always faced challenges and having colonies die is common.
+Losses over Winter are generally expected in most regions.

 But, in the years just before and after 2006 – the beekeeping industry faced a strange wave of losses.
 In this situation the majority of worker bees in the hive were suddenly gone.